 Though the Swedish ivy doesn’t generally suffer from major pest or disease problems, it is susceptible to the mealybug, which forms white material on its stems and leaves.
 If your plant is infested, remove the mealybugs with cotton swabs by hand and treat with insecticide.
 Spider mites can also be a problem: watch out for pale leaves and webby mass on the underside of the leaves.

-Make sure to keep this plant out of freezing temperatures and in fairly moderate conditions: if its leaves have begun to droop, it could be getting too much light.
+Make sure to keep this plant out of freezing temperatures and in reasonably moderate conditions: if its leaves have begun to droop, it could be getting too much light.
 This is an easy houseplant, perfect for a hanging basket: not much maintenance is required.